wartman/kit/readme.md

 trace(foo); // => "foo"
 ```

 Note that an exception will be thrown if `extract` fails to match against the pattern you give it.
-You can avoid this problem by giving every extracted var a default value.
+You can avoid this problem by giving every match a default value.
 For example, the following code will *not* throw an exception:

 ```haxe
 var something:kit.Maybe = None;